-The success of movies like Top Gun: Maverick further cement in Hollywood's mind the idea that everybody loves action with death-defying sequences that make audiences feel as though they're in the battle, too.
+The success of movies like Top Gun: Maverick further cement in Hollywood's mind the idea that everybody loves death-defying sequences that make audiences feel part of the action.

 Science fiction is a lot harder for filmmakers, at least when it comes to stirring up those same feelings in watchers—because deep down we know what we're seeing is totally unbelievable.